bkielbasa/grafotel/exercises/README.md

 4. **Distributed Tracing** - Using Tempo for request flow analysis
 5. **Log Aggregation** - Using Loki for centralized logging
 6. **Visualization** - Using Grafana for dashboards and exploration
+8. **Dashboard Management** - Loading and customizing existing dashboards
-7. **Alerting** - Using Alertmanager for monitoring and notifications
+9. **Alerting** - Using Alertmanager for monitoring and notifications
-8. **Integration** - Connecting all components into a cohesive stack
+10. **Integration** - Connecting all components into a cohesive stack

 ## 📋 Prerequisites